the-ai-engineer/ai-agents-from-scratch/02-prompt-engineering/README.md

 The model now operates within known boundaries.
 It can't make things up because the source material is explicit.
 You can verify every answer against the context.

-This pattern is called Retrieval-Augmented Generation (RAG), and you'll learn the full implementation in a later module.
+This pattern is called Retrieval-Augmented Generation (RAG).
+This course focuses on agent fundamentals - RAG implementation is covered in a separate advanced module.

 ## Meta-Prompting: Using AI to Write Better Prompts